 Identification and ecology

 The betta prima is a small fish that looks similar to many of its relatives its the gourami family.
 It most closely resembles betta pugnax which is much better known to aquarium keepers.
-Scientific literature we’ve read says the betta prima reaches a maximum size of around 2 inches (5 cm).
-The betta prima we’ve caught were closer to 2 3/4 inches (7 cm).
+Scientific literature I’ve read says the betta prima reaches a maximum size of around 2 inches (5 cm).
+The betta prima I’ve caught were closer to 2 3/4 inches (7 cm).

 Betta prima caught in Cambodia